I am trained as a microbiologist and medical anthropologist. I am now studying towards a PhD in the area of Science and

-Before returning to Edinburgh and academia, among other things, I worked as an assistant editor for an e-book series in Medical Anthropology led by scholars at the Medical Anthropology Research Centre (MARC) of the Universitat Rovira i Virgili in Tarragona, and in digital communications and conference organisation for AIBR, the Network for Iberoamerican Anthropologists, assisting with the delivery of two consecutive annual conferences in Granada and Madrid, Spain.
-Out of these professional endeavours, I am building a strong interest in digital academia, accessible and equitable systems and the communications processes involved in the day-to-day of academia.
+Before returning to Edinburgh and academia, among other things, I worked as an editorial assistant for an e-book series in Medical Anthropology led by scholars at the Medical Anthropology Research Centre (MARC) at the Universitat Rovira i Virgili in Tarragona (Spain), and in digital communications and academic conference organisation, with colleagues at AIBR, the Network for Iberoamerican Anthropologists.